DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 ### Step 2: Domain Choice
 **Healthcare**
-I chose the Healthcare domain to fine-tune the Meta Llama 2 7B model.
+I chose the IT domain to fine-tune the Meta Llama 2 7B model.

 ---